NicholasDeLioncourt/Project-Poe/README.md

 * (Jack) London,
 * etc &c.

-This one is; of course, Project (Edgar Allan) Poe.
+And now; of course, Project (Edgar Allan) Poe.

+Not so strange; at least I did not choose great moments in potato history.

 This should be sufficient evidence to prove that coding too long leads to variations of nerd insanity.